 Records go on paper and in books and get tucked away.
 More important to Manning is the fact that he has helped numerous young men grow into upstanding adults by teaching them the correct principles of life.
 Regarded as one of the nation’s top recruiters, Manning usually finds the correct wrestler for his program.
 He has a keen eye for finding the athletes with the right work ethic and dedication that he can develop.
 His recruiting and coaching abilities have allowed him to quickly find success at both programs he has led.

 Manning’s coaching philosophy focuses on developing wrestlers to reach their potential.
 A wrestler who brings a positive attitude and work ethic to the room can use goal setting and responsibility to develop into an upstanding citizen who is committed to excellence.
 Manning works daily with the team on every detail in and out of practice, while keeping in mind the best long-term interests of his student-athletes.

 Known for his fiery nature on the edge of the mat, Manning instills in his wrestlers a sense of determination and pride through his actions and demeanor.
 His guidance teaches his athletes to become winners in life, which translates into success in the classroom, on the mat and in their lives beyond wrestling.
 Manning works to instill life-long values in his wrestlers and it shows.

-In addition to their success on the mat, Husker wrestlers under Manning have earned 79 academic all-conference selections, including 38 academic All-Big Ten awards during Nebraska’s first four seasons in the conference.
-Three Huskers were named to the 2014 NWCA All-Academic Team.
-In 2012, Nebraska turned in the nation’s best team grade-point average (3.46) for the first time in school history.
-Manning’s beliefs and values in developing student-athletes is evident right outside his office, where former Husker All-Americans Bryan Snyder, Jason Powell and Burroughs are members of the NU coaching staff.
+In addition to their success on the mat, Husker wrestlers under Manning have earned 100 academic all-conference selections, including 59 Academic All-Big Ten awards during Nebraska’s first six seasons in the conference.
+In 2012, Nebraska turned in the nation’s best team grade-point average (3.46).
+Manning’s beliefs and values in developing student-athletes are evident right outside his office, where former Husker All-American Bryan Snyder is a member of the NU staff.